Course No. 389.166

 - Pay attention to a clear structure of the code and provide explanatory comments.

-- Make the py-file executable such that all required results and comments are produced or hand in Python simulation results together with analytical part.
+- Make the .py file executable such that all required results and comments are produced or hand in Python simulation results together with the analytical part (in the .pdf file for examples 3 and 4).

-- If the Python problem contains an analytical part, hand it in with your solution of the analytical problems (the analytical part has to be handed in by each student).
+- If the Python problem contains an analytical part, solve it yourself and hand it in with your solution of the analytical problems (the analytical part has to be handed in by each student individually).

-3. If the exercises are delivered after the deadline, you will lose at least half of the points, provided we still have the time to correct your exercises.
-Otherwise you will not get any points.
+3. If the exercises are submitted after the deadline, you will lose at least half of the points, provided we still have the time to correct your exercises.
+Otherwise, you will not get any points.

 - You are permitted to use the following items during the SP1 written exam: